connexcs/docs/docs/guides/osi-model.md

     1. A user accessing a website hosted on a server located on the other side of the world may experience higher network latency due to the longer distance the data needs to travel.
     2. Video streaming services may suffer from network latency, causing buffering or lag.

-2. **Application Latency** refers to the delay between when an application receives a request and when it responds with the requested data or action.
+2.**Application Latency** refers to the delay between when an application receives a request and when it responds with the requested data or action.
 It includes all processing steps within the application itself, excluding network transmission times.

 |Components|Description|